 The greeter will not pair up guests with people they do not know.
 Even a party of one will ride a chair alone.
 (Oh, the sacrilege!
 Remember how people in long lift lines would yell at someone who inadvertently ended up riding solo?)

 Further, two unrelated singles will sit on opposite sides of a four-person lift; two related singles or two related doubles on each end of a six-person chair; or two singles on opposite sides of a large gondola cabin.

-Find other open activities near the slopes here.
+Find other open activities near the slopes in Vail here.

 “Lift capacity will be lower and the maze might be a little longer,” Sharp said, adding that skiers and riders will just have to take a breath and chill.